Frequently asked questions about weddings

 How many meetings will we have with the officiant?

-There is only one meeting held at the officiant’s office.
 The meeting generally lasts between 30 and 60 minutes.
 Meetings take place on weekdays, or week-ends, daytime, or evening, at the time agreed to with your officiant.

 Meetings are usually scheduled once you have all the necessary legal documents in your possession regarding your marriage.